 Here are some Scriptures to pray over and contemplate as we move through these 7 weeks, or 50 days from Passover/Firstfruits and the time of Shavuot/Pentecost which celebrates the GIFT of the TORAH (WRITTEN WORD OF GOD) and the GIFT of the HOLY SPIRIT (the LIVING WORD OF GOD) who breaks the power of the sin nature and helps us to overcome our fallen human condition.
 We remember that these 50 days are important because they represent the average time an adult human has to “find God” and be SAVED.

 God IS love.
 Everything that God does is for the benefit of humanity, including giving His own life to save us.
 God desires us to love Him back and to love each other, although He doesn’t force it.
 He gives us FREE WILL.
 If we wish to have a place with JESUS in His Kingdom, we need to love Him and others.
 Contrary to popular belief, you can’t reject the King (JESUS THE SON OF GOD) and get into the Kingdom (Heaven).
 There is a connection between loving and giving.
-Man’s “love” (which is really just lust) is about “getting”..as in “What’s in it for me?”.
-But God defines love as GIVING and the greatest love is sacrificial love.
+Sadly, the vast majority of mankind is deceived into thinking that lust is actually love.
+Lust involves personal gratification”. — As in “What’s in it for me?”.
+But God defines love as GIVING and the greatest love is sacrificial love (Agape).